iifl-logo

 Digital Literacy:

-One of the most important skills for board members in the digital age is digital literacy, which means the ability to understand, use, and leverage technology and data to create value and solve problems.
-Board members who are digitally literate can assess the impact of digital transformation on the business model, customer expectations, competitive landscape, and regulatory environment.
-They can also identify and evaluate the opportunities and risks of adopting new technologies, such as artificial intelligence, cloud computing, cyber security, and blockchain.
-Digital literacy also enables board members to communicate effectively with the management, stakeholders, and external partners on digital issues and initiatives
+one of the most important skills for board members in the digital age is digital literacy, which means the ability to understand, use and leverage technology and data to create value and solve problems.
+Board members who are digitally literate can assess the impact of digital transformation on the business model, customer expectations, competitive landscape and regulatory environment.
+They can also identify and evaluate the opportunities and risks of adopting new technologies such as artificial intelligence, cloud computing, cyber security and blockchain.
+Digital literacy also enables board members to communicate effectively with the management, stakeholders and external partners on digital issues and initiatives.

 Core Skills Name of the Directors